Andy Duncan (basketball)

-Andrew M. Duncan (April 17, 1922 - April 12, 2006) was an American professional basketball player.
+Andrew Myron Duncan (April 17, 1922 - April 12, 2006) was an American professional basketball player.
 Duncan played collegiately at William & Mary.
 He was drafted in the 1947 BAA draft by the New York Knicks.
 He played in the National Basketball League, Basketball Association of America and the National Basketball Association for the Rochester Royals and Boston Celtics from 1947 to 1951.